temporalio/edu-101-java-code/exercises/hello-workflow/README.md

 ## Part D: Start the Workflow from the Command Line

 1. Open another terminal window in the environment and change to the `practice` subdirectory for this exercise
-2. Run the following command, replacing `Donna` with your first name.
+2. Run the following command, replacing `Mason` with your first name.
 Be sure to retain the same quoting shown here when you run the command:

 ```
 $ temporal workflow start \
     --type HelloWorkflowWorkflow \
     --task-queue greeting-tasks \
     --workflow-id my-first-workflow \
-    --input '"Donna"'
+    --input '"Mason"'
 ```

 Note that this command starts the Workflow, but it does not wait for it to complete or show the result.